-Baffle Box Construction: a thin strip of fabric is sewn between the top and the bottom cover, which creates a three-dimensional chamber that can evenly distribute the fill and allow the down clusters to achieve maximum loft.
+Baffle box construction essentially has a thin strip of fabric sewn between the top and the bottom cover of the comforter, which creates a 3D chamber that helps to evenly distribute the fill and allow the down clusters to achieve maximum loft.
 This ensures that the warmth in the blanket is spread over your body more evenly and prevents you from getting too hot while you are sleeping.

-Sewn-through construction is just what it sounds like.
-The top and bottom cover are sewn together, creating sealed pockets that prevent the fill from shifting.
+Sewn-through construction is exactly what it sounds like.
+The top and bottom covers are stitched together, creating sealed “pockets” that prevent the fill from shifting.
 With sewn-through comforters, some heat escapes along the stitch lines, offering an ideal sleeping experience for hot sleepers.

-Now you know the difference between baffle box and sewn-through construction, but which one is better?
-Actually they serve different purposes and have different advantages depending on the situation.
+Now that we've cleared up the definitions of baffle box and sewn-through construction, which one is better?
+Here's the thing, they both serve different purposes and have different advantages depending on the situation.
 The science of sleep isn't as simple as it sounds!

 Both the baffle box and sewn-through styles can make sure the fill is properly distributed and prevent it from shifting.
 With its 3D chambers, the baffle box construction can trap more air and prevent heat loss, so it is more commonly used in winter comforters.
 If you tend to get cold often during sleep or live in a colder region, a baffle box comforter will be a great choice.